Ehrhart Neubert: Biography

-In 1976 the Ministry for State Security (Stasi) had attempted, without success, to recruit Neubert: sixteen years later, as a member of the "Law and reconciliation" initiative Neubert stood up for the rights of Stasi victims and for fair and consistent treatment of those involved in the endlessly complex interactions of the Stasi and the Protestant churches in former East Germany.
+In 1976 the Stasi had attempted, without success, to recruit Neubert: sixteen years later, as a member of the "Law and reconciliation" initiative, Neubert stood up for the rights of Stasi victims and for fair and consistent treatment of those involved in the endlessly complex interactions of the Stasi and the Protestant churches in former East Germany.
 In 1992 the Alliance 90 group in the Brandenburg Landtag ("regional parliament") nominated him as a member of the Stolpe inquiry committee.
 The committee concluded its work in 1994 (although many of the matters it investigated would not be so quickly laid to rest).
 In 1996 Ehrhart Neubart re-joined the Christian Democratic Union of Germany (Christlich Demokratische Union Deutschlands/CDU party).
 That same year, at the age of 46, he received his doctorate from the Free University of Berlin for a dissertation on the history of political opposition in the German Democratic Republic from 1949 to 1989.
 In 1998 the work was published, repackaged into a volume of approximately 1000 pages.

 In 1997 Neubert took a post with the Stasi Records Agency (Bundesbeauftragten für die Unterlagen des Staatssicherheitsdienstes der ehemaligen Deutschen Demokratischen Republik/BStU), taking charge of the agency's research and education department.
 Together with the agency's commissioner of the time, Joachim Gauck, Neubert compiled the German contribution to the German-language version of The Black Book of Communism, writing the chapter entitled "Politische Verbrechen in der DDR" ("Political Crimes in East Germany").
 Elsewhere he has made numerous further written contributions on resistance and opposition, and the position of religious people and institutions, in former East Germany.
 In 1998 he was co-opted as a board member of the Federal Foundation for the Reappraisal of the SED Dictatorship (Bundesstiftung zur Aufarbeitung der SED-Diktatur).
 By this time he had already become, in 1996, a founding member of the Bürgerbüro (Verein) Bürgerbüro - Verein zur Aufarbeitung von Folgeschäden der SED-Diktatur, a Berlin-based organisation established to provide practical and psychological advice and support for victims of East Germany's Socialist Unity Party version of socialism, subsequently becoming the organisation's president on the death of Bärbel Bohley.

-Erhart Neubert retired in 2005, but still fills in as a Lutheran minister in the Limlingerode area.
+Erhart Neubert retired in 2005, but still filled in as a Lutheran minister in the Limlingerode area.
 He married Hildigund (born Hildigund Falcke) in 1987: she shares his background as an East German opposition activist with evangelical church connections, also sharing his commitment since 1990 to researching and recording the dictatorship.
-More recently she served for ten years as State Commissioner for Stasi records in Thuringia.
+She later served for ten years as State Commissioner for Stasi records in Thuringia.

+Neubert died in Limlingerode, Germany on 17 November 2024, at the age of 84.